jaclu/my_tmux_conf/README.md

 Finally since I often use new cloud hosts, I want all relevant plugins to be auto installed first time tmux fires up on a given system.

-Given all this, I decided to create a tmux-conf generator, that creates an appropriate tmux conf for the given system.
+Given all this, I decided to create a tmux.conf generator, that creates an appropriate tmux conf for the given system.
 With all the needed extras to do the overall tasks needed to keep things going smoothly.